(540) 317-1170 (text preferred)

 Darrell Thompson: 810-513-5354* (Stafford/Fauquier border; will travel 30-45 min)

-Fern Hill Apiary - Donielle & Mike Rininger: 540-317-1170 (Central & Northern Fauquier County and nearby) - please complete this swarm collection request form
+Fern Hill Apiary - Donielle & Mike Rininger: 540-317-1170 (serving Central & Northern Fauquier County and nearby) - please complete this swarm collection request form

-More information is available, including contacts for others who help with swarm removal and/or cut-outs through these websites:
+More information is available, including contacts for others who assist with swarm removal and/or cut-outs, through these websites:

 Beekeepers of Northern Shenandoah / Prince William Regional Beekeepers Association